The Pink House (film)

 The Pink House (Spanish: La casa rosada) is a 2017 Peruvian crime drama thriller film written and directed by Palito Ortega Matute.
 It premiered in March 2017 at the San Diego Latino Film Festival.
 It was released posthumously on May 3, 2018 in Peruvian cinemas.
 It is one of the most awarded Peruvian films of recent years.
 According to the director, it is the biggest movie he has been able to produce.

 Synopsis

-The film tells the story of a family from Ayacucho during the internal armed conflict.
-The mother is murdered and the father, the university professor, Adrián Mendoza Torres, is accused of being part of the terrorist organization Shining Path, for this reason he is cruelly tortured in La Casa Rosada.
-His 9 and 10-year-old children and his family will begin their intense search, finding him dying in a desolate place surrounded by many dead.
-It is there that they manage to save his life.
-After a few weeks, the family flees the war to Lima.
-The story takes place in the 80s in Ayacucho, a place that concentrated most of the violence unleashed during the era of terrorism.
+An Ayacucho family endures the violence of the Internal Armed Conflict when a professor father is accused of terrorism, tortured, and forced to flee with his children to Lima.